mvysny/vok-orm/README.md

 Note how freely and simply we can add useful business logic methods to entities.
 It's because:

-* the entities are just plain old classes with no hidden fields and no runtime enhancement, and
+* the entities are just plain old classes with no hidden fields and no runtime enhancements, and
 * because we can invoke `db{}` freely from anywhere.

 ### Joins